 The Onyx Boox Note Air is a huge tablet of a device that remains lightweight and svelte thanks to a gorgeous design.
 That does mean it isn't cheap but you get a lot for your money.

 The centerpiece is that 10.3-inch backlit display that offers 226ppi for a relatively high resolution and clear, crisp text.
-Crucially, this also works for images as this device can be used with an included stylus pen to draw, annotate, and edit documents – all ideal for teacher use.
+This also works for images as this device can be used with an included stylus pen to draw, annotate, and edit documents – all ideal for teacher use.
 With PDF support and a selection of backlight colors, from warm yellow to vibrant blue, this is a great way to read and edit documents on the move or in class.

 This ereader has access to the Google Play Store, so a lot of apps are available, but with that monochrome screen you are a little limited.
 That said, this is far more expensive than many other ereaders out there, competing more against tablets – which helps to justify the price.